What Is The Molar Mass Of Potassium

 As mentioned earlier, elements can have multiple isotopes, each with a different mass.
 The atomic weight listed on the periodic table is a weighted average of the masses of these isotopes.

 Tip: For most general chemistry calculations, using the atomic weight from the periodic table is sufficient.
-However, in specialized applications, such as nuclear chemistry or isotope geochemistry, you may need to consider the individual masses and abundances of the isotopes.
+On the flip side, in specialized applications, such as nuclear chemistry or isotope geochemistry, you may need to consider the individual masses and abundances of the isotopes.

 Example: The atomic weight of potassium is a weighted average of the masses of its isotopes ³⁹K, ⁴⁰K, and ⁴¹K, taking into account their natural abundances.